MEGA65/open-roms/CONFIG.md

 ### `CONFIG_IEC_JIFFYDOS`

-Adds support for JiffyDOS pprotocol to the IEC bus (note, that it currentlyy lacks the optimized LOAD loop, so it will be slower than original JiffyDOS enabled Kernal ROMs).
+Adds support for JiffyDOS fast protocol to the IEC bus.

-Needs over 320 bytes in KERNAL segment.
+Needs about 420 bytes in KERNAL segment.
 If unsure - enable.

 ### `CONFIG_TAPE_TURBO`